The DoSeum is San Antonio's only museum just for children where kids learn by doing, creating and tinkering, instead of just looking and listening.

 Pick-up will be located in the back parking lot off Brackenridge Avenue.
 Camp staff will be present to direct you and escort your children to your car.
 Pick-up times are:

 If you arrive at a time not listed, please come to the front of the museum and our front desk crew will call our camp staff.
+If you arrive just 10-15 minutes early, please plan to wait in our back parking lot unless there is an emergency.
+Campers will be in-transit to the pick-up area at this time and staff will be unable to meet you at the front desk.

 In order to protect the health of all campers and staff, children must be kept at home when showing signs of the beginning of an illness or contagious disease, or when feeling too ill to participate in an educational setting.
 We expect caregivers to communicate regarding any communicable illness or infection so that we may notify all caregivers of our campers.
 These conditions include, but are not limited to: pink eye; chicken pox; measles; mumps; strep throat; or lice.
 If a child develops a fever of 100°F or higher, vomits, or has two loose stools while at camp, the caregiver will be called to pick them up.